modern-influence-of-ancient-warriors

 The Livs and Latgalians: Early Conquest

 The Livs, who gave the region its name, lived along the Daugava River and were the first targets of the crusade.
 By 1207, they had been defeated and baptized by Bishop Albert and the Sword Brothers.
 Their conversion was relatively rapid because their chieftains saw alliance with the crusaders as a way to gain advantage over rival tribes.
+The Livs had long been involved in trade along the Daugava waterway, and their leaders recognized that cooperation with the Germans offered access to Western markets and military protection against Lithuanian raids.
 The Latgalians, living further east, offered more resistance but were subjugated by the 1220s.
-Both groups became the backbone of the Order’s native auxiliary forces in later campaigns against the Estonians and Curonians.
+Both groups became the backbone of the Order's native auxiliary forces in later campaigns against the Estonians and Curonians.
+By the mid-13th century, the Livs and Latgalians had largely lost their distinct tribal identities, assimilating into a broader Christian peasant class that would eventually form the core of the Latvian nation.

 The Estonians: Fierce Resistance

 The Estonian tribes posed the greatest military challenge.
-Their decentralized political structure made them difficult to subdue in a single campaign.
+Their decentralized political structure, with each region ruled by its own council of elders and elected military leaders, made them difficult to subdue in a single campaign.
 From 1208 to 1227, the Livonian Order waged the Estonian Crusade, a series of campaigns marked by shifting alliances, sieges, and counter-raids.
-The Estonians achieved several victories, including the destruction of the Order’s garrison at Viljandi in 1223.
-However, internal divisions prevented a united front, and by 1227 the last strongholds on the mainland had fallen.
-The island of Saaremaa (Ösel) held out until 1261, when the Order’s fleet finally overwhelmed the pagan defenders.
+The Estonians achieved several victories, including the destruction of the Order's garrison at Viljandi in 1223, when a combined force of Estonians and Russians stormed the castle and killed the German knights.
+However, internal divisions prevented a united front: the northern Estonians often sought Danish protection, while the southern tribes relied on Russian support from Novgorod and Pskov.
+By 1227, the last strongholds on the mainland had fallen.
+The island of Saaremaa (Ösel) held out until 1261, when the Order's fleet finally overwhelmed the pagan defenders in a naval battle off the island's coast.
 Conversion in Estonia was largely top-down: chieftains adopted Christianity to secure peace, while the rural population retained pagan customs for generations.
+Estonian folklore from the period preserves tales of pagan heroes who fought against the German invaders, and some pagan burial practices continued into the 14th century.

 The Curonians and Semigallians: Intermittent Rebellion

 The Curonians, a seafaring tribe of the western coast, were subdued in the 1250s after a series of naval battles.
+The Curonians had a strong maritime tradition, raiding the coasts of Sweden and Denmark, and their longships posed a threat to German shipping in the Baltic.
 Yet they rose in the great Curonian Rebellion (1259–1260), which initially succeeded in driving the Order out of much of Courland.
-The Order retaliated with overwhelming force, and by 1267 the rebellion was crushed.
+The rebellion was sparked by the Order's demands for forced labor on castle construction and its suppression of traditional Curonian trade routes.
+The Order retaliated with overwhelming force, importing knights from Prussia and launching a winter campaign that destroyed Curonian hill forts.
+By 1267, the rebellion was crushed, and the Curonian nobility was either killed or forced into exile.
 The Semigallians, living south of the Daugava, were the last to fall.
-Under leaders such as Nameisis, they launched multiple uprisings between 1250 and 1290.
-The Order’s final campaign against them culminated in the destruction of their hill forts and the forced relocation of survivors to safer (and more controllable) lowlands.
-By 1300, active pagan resistance in the Baltic had largely ceased.
+Under leaders such as Nameisis, who united the Semigallian tribes under a single command for the first time in their history, they launched multiple uprisings between 1250 and 1290.
+The Order's final campaign against them culminated in the destruction of their hill forts and the forced relocation of survivors to safer (and more controllable) lowlands.
+By 1300, active pagan resistance in the Baltic had largely ceased, though isolated rebellions continued into the early 14th century.

 Long-Term Transformation of Baltic Society